OData Connector - Consuming Data

 HTTP Basic

-With this method (HTTP Basic), the login information will be requested.
-The user entered here will only be needed to access the service metadata in the Portal Manager.
+This method (HTTP Basic) is used to retrieve the login information.
+The user to be entered here is required solely for accessing the service metadata in Portal Manager.

-If you select the "HTTP Basic" authentication method, you should definitely activate the "Use SSL" checkbox when creating the service later.
-If necessary, the certificate of the OData server must be imported into the certificate store in the consuming portal.
+If you select the "HTTP Basic" authentication method, be sure to check the "Use SSL" checkbox when you create the service later.
+If necessary, the OData server's certificate must be imported into the certificate store of the consuming portal.

 Intrexx (Legacy)

-This method is suitable for services that are provided via the Intrexx OData provider.
-Login information will be transferred encrypted here.
-To access the metadata, enter an Intrexx user and corresponding password here as well.
+This method is suitable for services provided via the Intrexx OData provider.
+Login credentials are transmitted in encrypted form.
+To access the metadata, enter an Intrexx username and password here as well.

 Kerberos / Kerberos (HTTP Basic)

-With these methods, integrated Windows authentication is available for single sign-on in Windows environments.
-The second option for ""HTTP Basic"" enables authentication for clients that do not support the Kerberos protocol.
+These methods enable integrated Windows authentication for single sign-on in Windows environments.
+With Kerberos (HTTP Basic), even clients that do not support the Kerberos protocol can authenticate.
 Please note the following basic requirements for successful authentication with Kerberos:

 -